 Pain relief

 Painkillers such as paracetamol and ibuprofen or anti-inflammatory gels may be helpful to control the pain and allow you to continue exercising.
-Discuss this with your GP or Pharmacist.
+Discuss this with your GP or pharmacist.

-Some people find ice effective in reducing their pain.
-Apply an icepack for 15 minutes, two to three times a day.
+Apply an icepack for 15 mins, two to three times a day.
 Avoid applying ice directly to your skin, instead use a towel or have a fabric layer in between.

 Weight loss